damianhakert/damianhakert.github.io/source/_posts/2016-03-22-a-brief-history-of-gitlab-workhorse.markdown

 flag](https://en.wikipedia.org/wiki/Feature_toggle).
 To top it off I announced gitlab-git-http-server to the team on a day the CTO was on
 vacation: the ultimate sneak attack.
-Just kidding, but I thought it was a funny coincidence about Dmitriy's vacation.
+Just kidding, but I thought it was a funny coincidence about [Dmitriy](http://twitter.com/dzaporozhets)'s vacation.

-The team somehow let me 'try gitlab-git-http-server out' (read: merge it into master) and so it got started.
-Less than a month later GitLab 7.14 shipped with gitlab-git-http-server behind a feature flag, which allowed us to test it on GitLab.com for a month, and in GitLab 8.0 (released the month after 7.14) we officially inflicted it upon the rest of GitLab community.
+The team somehow let me 'try gitlab-git-http-server out' (read: merge it into master and deploy it on our staging server) and so it got started.
+Less than a month later GitLab 7.14 shipped with gitlab-git-http-server behind a feature flag.
+This allowed us to test it on GitLab.com for a month.
+Between our staging environment and GitLab.com we were able to catch the worst bugs.
+In GitLab 8.0 (released the month after 7.14) we made gitlab-git-http-server an official (and required!) component of GitLab.

 The acceptance of gitlab-git-http-server by the team was probably helped by a shared understanding that GitLab's Git-over-HTTP solution was just